 - 3.1 During your intermission, if you think you need more time away from your studies than we have approved for you, you can apply to extend the intermission.
 To do this, you would need to write to the Academic Support Office with a personal statement as to why you believe you need a longer period of intermission and provide us with up-to-date supporting evidence.
-We wouldn't look at an application to extend your intermission more than three months before you were due to come back to the University. - 3.2 Once the Academic Support Office receives your request for extended intermission, they would first of all ask your Course Leader (or equivalent) or the Year 0 Pathways Leader as appropriate if they support it.
-If they do, the Academic Support Office would then send your request to the Academic Registrar for final approval.
+We wouldn't look at an application to extend your intermission more than three months before you were due to come back to the University. - 3.2 Once the Academic Support Office receives your request for extended intermission, they would first of all seek input from your Course Leader (or equivalent) or the Year 0 Pathways Leader as appropriate.
+The Academic Support Office would then send your request to the Academic Registrar for final approval.
 As well as looking at the reasons for your request, the Academic Registrar will consider issues of academic continuity.
 By academic continuity, we mean the impact on your studies that an extended period of time away from your course may have. - 3.3 The Academic Support Office will write to you with full details of the University's decision about your request to extend intermission.
 If we are not able to approve the extended period of intermission for you, we will explain why and we may ask you to withdraw from your studies.
-If you have achieved enough academic credit during your studies, we will make the appropriate award to you.
+If you have achieved enough academic credit during your studies, we will make the appropriate award to you at the first opportunity in other words, when the relevant award board can formally confirm the award for you.